Colorado's 14th House of Representatives district

 Colorado's 14th House of Representatives district is one of 65 districts in the Colorado House of Representatives.
-It was represented by Republican Rose Pugliese from January 9, 2023 to September 15, 2025, when she resigned from the State House.
+The district's current representative is Republican Ava Flanell, who was sworn in on October 11, 2025.
+Previously, it was represented by Republican Rose Pugliese from January 9, 2023 to September 15, 2025, when she resigned from the state house.

 Geography

 District 14 covers part of the city of Colorado Springs in El Paso County.

 The district overlaps with Colorado's 5th congressional district, and the 9th and 10th districts of the Colorado Senate.